Understanding the 5 Stages of Team Development for Better Teamwork

 Team Development and It’s Stages

-The primary idea of team development and the various stages of development was first pitched by Bruce Tuckman in the year 1965 in one of his publications “Tuckman’s Stages of Group Development.”
-There he segregated the stages of team development into 4 levels initially which were: Forming, Storming, Norming, and Performing.
+Bruce Tuckman first pitched the primary idea of team development and the various stages of development in 1965 in one of his publications, “Tuckman’s Stages of Group Development.”
+There he segregated the stages of team development into four levels: Forming, Storming, Norming, and Performing.

-In the later part, another level was added into this stage called “Adjourning” in the year 1977 by a doctoral student Mary Aan Jensen.
+In the later part, another level was added into this stage called “Adjourning” in 1977 by a doctoral student Mary Aan Jensen.

-These 5 stages of team development talked about the approach that employers should take to ensure a strong and organized team.
+These five stages of team development talked about the approach that employers should take to ensure a solid and organized team.

 The 5 Stages of Team Development

-Here, to support the teams, employers can facilitate avenues where every member of the team can display his/her talent.
-This can be done either by organizing some team building activities or by calling an informal team meeting where everyone feels comfortable.
-Once everyone becomes confident about the capabilities of their peers you can ask them to elect their team leaders.
+Here, to support the teams, employers can facilitate avenues where every team member can display his/her talent.
+You can do this by organizing some team-building activities or calling an informal team meeting where everyone feels comfortable.
+Once everyone becomes confident about the capabilities of their peers, you can ask them to elect their team leaders.

 Recommended Read: 10 Best Virtual Team Building Activities for Remote Employees

-As the name itself suggest, the storming stage is all about letting the team members know each other deeply as they present their ideas to each other.
+As the name suggests, the storming stage is all about letting the team members know each other deeply as they present their ideas to each other.
 This stage helps in clearing out any misconceptions which the members may have based on their previous interactions.

-Also, this stage is all about disagreements as an idea presented by someone might not be well perceived by the other members.
-They may get involved in a debate about the best ways to complete the task or even raise their concerns if there’s any doubt about their abilities.
+Also, this stage is all about disagreements as the other members might not well perceive an idea presented by someone.
+They may debate about the best way to achieve the goals or even raise any other concerns.

 This is the stage where the role of team members becomes most important.
 It is now upto the team leaders to establish a mutual understanding between the team members and communicate the concerns with the higher-ups.

-Being a responsible employer, you should be able to support your teams going through this stage of development by communicating your view based on your experiences.
-Moreover, you should remind them about the importance of their team goals and motivate them to keep aside their personal agendas while working as a team.
+Being a responsible employer, you should support your teams going through this stage of development by communicating your view based on your experiences.
+Moreover, you should remind them about the importance of their team goals and motivate them to keep aside their agendas while working as a team.

 Now that the first two crucial stages are covered, the third one is the norming stage.
-All the team members till now have developed a mutual understanding and this is where the main teamwork kicks off.
+All the team members have developed a mutual understanding, which is where the primary teamwork kicks off.

-Every team member is now familiar with each other’s skills and they probably know when to extend their helping hand.
-Everything begins to flow smoothly as planned during the earlier stage.
-All your team members have a clear understanding of the target they are chasing and are able to communicate about the progress made with their teammates.
+Every team member is now familiar with each other’s skills, and they probably know when to extend their helping hand.
+Everything begins to flow as planned during the earlier stage.
+All your team members have a clear understanding of the target they are chasing and can communicate about the progress made with their teammates.

 The only role the employers have during this stage is to monitor their teams and make sure that they don’t run into any obstacles.
 You can check on their progress levels frequently and provide them with adequate guidance whenever required.

-At number four comes the performing stage where all the team members develop the highest level of trust and confidence in each other.
-Upon reaching this stage, you can be sure that the members are following each other on the same track led by their team leaders.
+At number four comes the performing stage.
+All the team members develop the highest level of trust and confidence in each other.
+Upon reaching this stage, you can be sure that the members follow each other on the same track led by their team leaders.

-The performance of your team starts picking up the pace and there’s no looking back.
-Everyone knows their role and puts in their best effort to bring success for their entire team.
+The performance of your team starts picking up the pace, and there’s no looking back.
+Everyone knows their role and puts in the best effort to bring success to their team.

 The only thing that remains here for the employers is to make things easier for them by facilitating them with the required resources for the job and keep appreciating to motivate them.

 The last stage in the entire process of team development is adjourning.
-If you’ve reached this stage then it means that your teams have successfully completed their work.
-This stage is all about celebrating the victory achieved together and revisiting the loopholes so that it can be avoided whenever the team takes up another task.
+If you’ve reached this stage, it means that your teams have completed their work.
+This stage is all about celebrating the victory achieved together and revisiting the loopholes to avoid whenever the team takes up another task.